1. Trapping Ignores the Attractants

 5. Relocation Is Often a Death Sentence

-Relocation is a very common and deceitful narrative used by trappers to secure the job.
+Relocation is a common and deceitful narrative used by trappers to secure the job.
 Trappers often assure customers that they will trap and release the animals in some idyllic remote location.
 In reality, trappers will likely dispose of the animal in the quickest and cheapest manner possible, which, not surprisingly, is often the cruelest.

 Many people think trapping and relocating wildlife is the humane and compassionate course of action because the animal is not killed and is taken to a better place.
 However, relocation puts the animal’s life in immediate danger.
 Regardless of how beautiful and peaceful the new habitat may seem, the overwhelming majority of wild animals are unable to adapt quickly enough to their new surroundings to survive.
 The result usually ends tragically, with the relocated animal being killed by predators or automobiles, or dying from starvation, dehydration, or disease, often within days or weeks.